-- (a) The Municipality will, endeavour, within practical and financial limits, to provide meters to every paying consumer for all services; - (b) Where the consumption of services has to be measured, take reasonable steps to ensure that the consumption by individual users of services is measured through accurate and verifiable metering systems; - (c) All meters will be read monthly, if at all possible.
-If the meter is not read monthly the Council will estimate the consumption in terms of Council's operational procedures; - (d) Consumers are entitled to request verification of meter readings and accuracy within reason, but may be held liable for the cost thereof; - (e) Consumers will be informed of meter replacement; - (f) If a service is metered but it cannot be read due to financial and human resource constraints or circumstances out of the control of the Municipality or its authorised agent, and the consumer is charged for an estimated consumption, the account following the reading of the metered consumption must articulate the difference between the actual consumption and the average consumption, and the resulting credit or debit adjustments;

-- (g) If an electricity meter cannot be read due to no access for six consecutive months, the meter may be replaced with a pre-paid meter at the cost of the owner; - (h) The occupier can give the readings through telephonically but at least every six months a true reading must be obtained by the meter reader; - In the case of holiday houses, average consumption will not be levied monthly.
+- (a) The Municipality will, endeavour, within practical and financial limits, to provide meters to every paying consumer for all services; - (b) Where the consumption of services has to be measured, take reasonable steps to ensure that the consumption by individual users of services is measured through accurate and verifiable metering systems; - (c) All meters (excluding holiday houses) will be read monthly, if at all possible.
+If the meter is not read monthly the Council will estimate the consumption in terms of Council's operational procedures.
+Estimates may not be used for more than three consecutive months. - (d) Consumers are entitled to request verification of meter readings and accuracy within reason, and will be held liable for the cost thereof; - (e) Consumers will be informed of meter replacement; - (f) If a service is metered but it cannot be read due to financial and human resource constraints or circumstances out of the control of the Municipality or its authorised agent, and the consumer is charged for an estimated consumption, the account following the reading of the metered consumption must articulate the difference between the actual consumption and the average consumption, and the resulting credit or debit adjustments; - (g) If an electricity meter cannot be read due to no access for six consecutive months, the meter may be replaced with a pre-paid meter at the cost of the owner: - (h) The occupier can give the readings through telephonically but at least every six months a true reading must be obtained by the meter reader; - In the case of holiday houses, average consumption will be levied monthly.
 A true reading must be obtained by the meter reader at least once a year if possible; - (j) If no reading on a water meter can be obtained for more than six consecutive months, the meter may be moved at the cost of the owner/tenant.